tc39/proposal-eventual-send/README.md

 E(target).method(arg1, arg2...) // Promise<result>
 ```

 `E.sendOnly(target)` is similar, but declares that we do not want the result (or even acknowledgement).
+It always immediately returns `undefined`.

 Example usage: